nicolelyu021/Decomposition-Attacks-and-AI-Red-Teaming/README.md

 ## 2.1.2 — Getting Familiar with the Threat Model

-**Jones, Dragan, & Steinhardt (2024)** propose a *multi-model threat model*, where several individually safe LLMs can be chained to produce unsafe outcomes.
+**Jones, Dragan, & Steinhardt (2024)** propose a multi-model threat model, where several individually safe LLMs can be chained to produce unsafe outcomes.
-- Unlike traditional *single-shot jailbreaking*, this involves **composing multiple models** that cooperate to bypass safeguards.
+- Unlike traditional single-shot jailbreaking, this involves composing multiple models that cooperate to bypass safeguards.
 - Example: one model decomposes a dangerous question into “safe” sub-tasks, and another model reassembles results.

 #### My implementation attempt

 I created a small cybersecurity dataset with 10 decomposed query pairs (see full methodology in section 2.1.4).
 I tested four of these pairs using GPT-5 and ran three tests for each case:

-1. **Direct attack:** Ask the harmful question directly in a fresh chat
+1. Direct attack: Ask the harmful question directly in a fresh chat
-2. **Decomposed subtasks:** Ask each safe subtask in separate fresh chats
+2. Decomposed subtasks: Ask each safe subtask in separate fresh chats
-3. **Synthesis test:** Give the model both subtask answers and ask it to combine them
+3. Synthesis test: Give the model both subtask answers and ask it to combine them

 #### Results